 Filing for bankruptcy can feel like you’ve hit the financial equivalent of rock bottom.
-While it does wipe out your old debt, bankruptcy stays on your credit report for seven to 10 years, hurting your long-term chances of qualifying for a mortgage or other credit.
+While it does wipe out your old debt or restructure it, bankruptcy stays on your credit report for seven to 10 years, hurting your long-term chances of qualifying for a mortgage or other credit.

 What does life after bankruptcy look like?
-There will be hardships you’ll have to endure — from cash flow management to establishing good credit and rebuilding your financial profile — but it’s possible to financially recover from bankruptcy and give yourself a fresh start.
+You’ll have to endure hardships — from cash flow management to establishing good credit and rebuilding your credit profile — but it’s possible to financially recover from bankruptcy and give yourself a fresh start.

 1. Save all paperwork from your bankruptcy case

 Though it may not seem like a critical step, save all paperwork from your bankruptcy case.
-You may be asked for copies of the bankruptcy files in the future, especially when applying for a mortgage, loan, or for other financial products.
+You may be asked for copies of the bankruptcy files in the future, especially when applying for a mortgage, loan or other financial products.

 “If a lender or debt collector contacts you in the future about any of the debt included in your bankruptcy filing, it’ll be helpful to have your paperwork on hand,” says debt attorney Leslie Tayne, founder of Tayne Law Group.
 “In addition, if a debt collector contacts you about a debt you thought was discharged in bankruptcy, you have on-hand proof.”